waridh/tic-tac-toe-minimax/README.md

 # tic-tac-toe-minimax
+Mildly modified version for CMPUT 274 by Paul Lu, November 2020.

 An implementation of Minimax AI Algorithm on Tic-Tac-Toe (or Noughts and Crosses) game.
 Try it: [Tic-tac-toe - Minimax](https://cledersonbc.github.io/tic-tac-toe-minimax/)

 <p align="center">